apache/flink/docs/apis/streaming_guide.md

 Note that the streaming connectors are currently not part of the binary distribution.
 See how to link with them for cluster execution [here](cluster_execution.html#linking-with-modules-not-contained-in-the-binary-distribution).

 #### Installing Apache Kafka

 * Follow the instructions from [Kafka's quickstart](https://kafka.apache.org/documentation.html#quickstart) to download the code and launch a server (launching a Zookeeper and a Kafka server is required every time before starting the application).
 * On 32 bit computers [this](http://stackoverflow.com/questions/22325364/unrecognized-vm-option-usecompressedoops-when-running-kafka-from-my-ubuntu-in) problem may occur.
 * If the Kafka and Zookeeper servers are running on a remote machine, then the `advertised.host.name` setting in the `config/server.properties` file must be set to the machine's IP address.

 #### Kafka Consumer

 The standard `FlinkKafkaConsumer082` is a Kafka consumer providing access to one topic.

-The following parameters have to be provided for the `FlinkKafkaConsumer082(...)` constructor:
+It takes the following parameters to the constructor:

 1. The topic name
 2. A DeserializationSchema